collective/collective.portlet.discussion/README.rst

 Introduction
 ============

-This is a portlet is a plugin for `plone.app.discussion <http://pypi.python.org/pypi/plone.app.discussion>`_ that show last comments in the portal.
+This is a portlet is a plugin for `plone.app.discussion <https://pypi.org/project/plone.app.discussion>`_ that shows last comments in the portal.

 You can select to filter comments by state (if comments are moderated) and also a starting path for searches.